UCL-ARC/git-novice-vscode/episodes/04-changes.md

 <img src="fig/04-f3-staging-show-no-changes2.JPG" alt="04-f3-staging-show-no-changes2" width=30%>

-CLicking the second left icon (the round arrow going to the left) will discard the changes, i.e. remove the Staging.
+Clicking the second left icon (the round arrow going to the left) will discard the changes, i.e. remove the Staging.

 The next icon, '**&#043;**', is for staging changes.
 Since there is no change (shown with the '0'), clicking on '**&#043;**' does not do anything.
 See below for the icons.